How should I prepare for my visit?

 Are all the employees at the BYU-Idaho Writing Center English majors?

 No. Some of the employees are, but others are Biology, Political Science, Health Administration, or Sociology majors.
 Being an English major is not required to work at the Writing Center.

 My teacher is requiring or giving extra credit for my visit.
 How will he or she know I have visited?

-We will stamp your draft or provide a kind of receipt, whichever you prefer.
+We will provide you with a note and signature.
 However, do not come with the attitude of "I'm just here to get my points."
 In order for us to provide evidence of your visit, you must visit at least 6 hours before the paper is due AND come with a draft copy (not the final copy you plan to turn in).
 If you come with your final copy, it will be obvious you have no intention of making changes, and therefore your visit is pointless.